Udayananu Tharam

 The financial and artistic crisis which plagued the once glittering Malayalam film industry at the turn of the 21st century lies at the center of the story.
-It depicts the struggles of Udayabhanu (Mohanlal), who is an assistant director and who aspires to be a director.
+It depicts the struggles of Udayabhanu (Mohanlal), an assistant director who aspires to be a director.
 But he is thwarted in his attempts by a scheming friend and junior artist, Rajappan Thengamoodu (Sreenivasan), who steals his screenplay to become superstar Saroj Kumar.

 The film made the biggest ever opening until then in the history of Malayalam cinema.
 The film won two Kerala State Film Awards, for Best Debut Director and for Best Choreography.